givanse/node.bittrex.api/README.md

 ----
 Thanks go to the people who have contributed code to this Library.

+* [n0mad01](https://github.com/n0mad01) Special kudos - the original creator of the library.
+Thanks for the hard work.
 * [cyberwlf](https://github.com/armandohg) & [armandohg](https://github.com/armandohg) - Special thanks to them for the cloudflare websocket research and fix but also thanks to everyone else in [issue #67](https://github.com/n0mad01/node.bittrex.api/issues/67)
 * [samuelhei](https://github.com/samuelhei) Special kudos - thanks to him all missing calls are complemented as also structural improvements have been made.
 * [mhuggins](https://github.com/mhuggins)